parzival1401/quantum_project/MATHEMATICAL_BACKGROUND.md

 ---

-## Single Finite Square Well
+## Part 1: Single Finite Square Well

-### Problem Setup
+### Question

+**Can we confirm that the energy ratio of the first three bound states in a finite square well is approximately 1:4:9?**

-We iterated through various well depths, finding the energies for the first, second, and third bounded states untul we got to our maximium well depth.
+First we iterated through various well depths, finding the energies for the first, second, and third bounded states untul we got to our maximium well depth.
+Then using the energies found we calculated the ratio E₁:E₂:E₃ to confirm if it was approximately 1:4:9.

 For a finite square well centered at the origin: